balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

         browser_manager = BrowserSessionManagerFeature()

-Just as we have already done with normal devices, we can address our feature in the VDevice, by using its property.
-So let us add an implementation for our abstract method ``ViewInternalPageFeature.check_internal_page_viewable()`` by using our new VDevice-Feature:
+Just as we have already done with normal devices, we can address our feature in the vDevice, by using its property.
+So let us add an implementation for our abstract method ``ViewInternalPageFeature.check_internal_page_viewable()`` by using our new vDevice-Feature:

 .. code-block:: python